MoneyHash/moneyhash-react-native-example/docs/Models.md

     - `cvv`: The CVV code for the card.
     - `save_card`: Indicates if the card should be saved.
     - `fingerprint`: A fingerprint associated with the card for additional security.

----

-This should cover all your models in the React Native SDK documentation.
-Let me know if you need further modifications or additions!